neondatabase/website/content/flow/index.md

 - **Instant.** Because branches leverage the copy-on-write mechanism, they can be spun up in seconds, even for very large datasets.
 There’s no need to wait for lengthy data exports, imports, or replication setups.
 - **Ephemeral by design.** Neon branches are designed to be temporary.
 They can be created for a specific purpose—such as a development task, a test run, or staging for a deployment—and deleted once the task is complete.
 By default, the compute endpoint attached to them scales to zero.
 - **One-click reset.** Branches can be reset to match the parent environment instantaneously.
 With just a single click (or an API call), the branch discards all changes and reverts to the exact state of the parent.
 Having a clean slate for testing or development takes no effort.
 Only the parent needs to be maintained.

+<Testimonial
+text="We’re a small team, but we’re scaling quickly and doing a lot.
+We’re shipping multiple times a day—to do that, we need to test stuff quickly and merge to main very quickly as well.
+Neon branches are a game changer for this." author={{
+  name: 'Avi Romanoff',
+  company: 'Founder at Magic Circle',
+  }}
+/>

+<Testimonial
+text="Neon’s branching paradigm has been great for us.
+It lets us create isolated environments without having to move huge amounts of data around.
+This has lightened the load on our ops team, now it’s effortless to spin up entire environments." author={{
+  name: 'Jonathan Reyes',
+  company: 'Principal Engineer at Dispatch',
+  }}
+/>

+<Testimonial
+text="Developers already face significant delays when working on a PR—running CI tests, ensuring everything is ready for preview, it all adds up.
+Time to launch is crucial for us: when we tried Neon and saw that spinning up a new branch takes seconds, we were blown away." author={{
+  name: 'Alex Co',
+  company: 'Head of Platform Engineering at Mindvalley', }}
+/>

 ## Examples of database branching workflows you can implement